apache/beam/website/src/contribute/release-guide/8-finalize.md

 __NOTE__: Only PMC members have permissions to do it, ping [dev@](mailto:dev@beam.apache.org) for assitance;

-Make sure the download address for last release version is upldaed, [example PR](https://github.com/apache/beam-site/pull/478).
+Make sure the download address for last release version is updated, [example PR](https://github.com/apache/beam-site/pull/478).

 *****